bhavesh-chainani/topic_modelling/README.md

                        per_word_topics=True)
 ```

-We can print the keywords in th 10 topics for this baseline model
+We can print the keywords in th 10 topics for this baseline model.

 ```
 [(0,